GehDoc/vscode-textile-preview/README.md

 For now, some features of the original Markdown preview have been disabled.
 To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown Language Features](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

-Features to be implemented :
-* Blockquote syntax coloring.

 Features considered out of scope of this extension :
 * Snippets / Source syntax coloring : You have to use another extensions for these purpose.